Where to go ice skating and sledding in Tahoe South

 Ice skating in Lake Tahoe

-Heavenly Village: No spot in Tahoe South is as picturesque for ice skating as Heavenly Village with holiday lights strung all around and music playing.
+Heavenly Village: No spot is as picturesque for ice skating in South Lake Tahoe as Heavenly Village with holiday lights strung all around and music playing.
 Ice skates are available for rent and you can even buy day or season passes.

 South Lake Tahoe Recreation Complex: Located just off Highway 50, you can ice skate for $13 at this indoor facility if you have your own ice skates.
 With rentals $15 and it’s free for kids 5 and younger.

 Sawmill Pond: You can make a day of Sawmill Pond.
-Sled for a bit and then go ice skating.
+Sled for a bit and then it's the perfect place for ice skating in Lake Tahoe.
 But be careful.
 Don’t tread out onto the water until you know it’s safe.
 After a big storm, the pond will be covered in snow.
 Locals often clear it and when it is cleared the pond is great for ice skating.
 Know how to check to be sure the ice is thick enough or check with others to ensure they’ve already done the checking.

 Come enjoy our winter playground.
 Take it from me – an unofficial Tahoe ambassador.